robin-rpr/calos/doc/clearly-image.rst

 uses approximately 400,000 files and directories in the storage directory as of this writing.
-Place it on a filesystem appropriate for this; tmpfs’es such as :code:`/var/tmp` are a good choice if you have enough RAM (:code:`/tmp` is not recommended because :code:`ch-run` bind-mounts it into containers by default).
+Place it on a filesystem appropriate for this; tmpfs’es such as :code:`/var/tmp` are a good choice if you have enough RAM (:code:`/tmp` is not recommended because :code:`clearly run` bind-mounts it into containers by default).

-While you can currently poke around in the storage directory and find unpacked images runnable with :code:`ch-run`, this is not a supported use case.
-The supported workflow uses :code:`ch-convert` to obtain a packed image; see the tutorial for details.
+While you can currently poke around in the storage directory and find unpacked images runnable with :code:`clearly run`, this is not a supported use case.
+The supported workflow uses :code:`clearly convert` to obtain a packed image; see the tutorial for details.

 The storage directory format changes on no particular schedule.
-:code:`ch-image` is normally able to upgrade directories produced by a given Charliecloud version up to one year after that version’s release.
+:code:`clearly image` is normally able to upgrade directories produced by a given Charliecloud version up to one year after that version’s release.
 Upgrades outside this window and downgrades are not supported.
-In these cases, :code:`ch-image` will refuse to run until you delete and re-initialize the storage directory with :code:`ch-image reset`.
+In these cases, :code:`clearly image` will refuse to run until you delete and re-initialize the storage directory with :code:`clearly image reset`.

 .. warning::